rabbitmq/benchmarker/README.md

 name: <USERNAME>
 password: <PASSWORD>
 ```
+Additionally, the influxDB URL must be configured in `config.json`.

-To run the benchmark, run the script `benchmark.sh`.
-This script will deploy a Kubernetes clsuter on GKE, deploy the cluster operator and a RabbitMQ cluster on that Kubernetes cluster, ~run the benchmark, exporting the results to the databases~, and finally tear down the infrastructure.
+To run the benchmark, run the script `benchmark --provider (gke|aks|eks)`.
+This script will deploy a Kubernetes clsuter on the selected provider, deploy the cluster operator and a RabbitMQ cluster on that Kubernetes cluster, run the benchmark, ~exporting the results to the databases~, and finally tear down the infrastructure.